 After the EU imposed the duties, the Woodstock Consortium and its supporters noticed serious instances of Russian industry trying to get around the duties above, principally by importing product through other countries that had no duty imposed, and passing it off as originating from those countries or elsewhere.

-In July 2023, the Consortium therefore filed a formal Request with the Commission, therein providing prima facie evidence and numerous real-world examples of attempts to go around duties, as well go around the more recent sanctions imposed by the European Commission against the Russian exporting producers.
+In July 2023, the Consortium therefore filed a formal Request with the Commission to investigate this ‘circumvention’, therein providing prima facie evidence and numerous real-world examples of attempts to go around duties, which by now meant that the more recent sanctions imposed by the European Commission against the Russian exporting producers were also being circumvented.